wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/prep.md

 **Tell me about a time you made a mistake that negatively impacted the team you were working with.**

-- **Situation:** At a hackathon, we were building a project recommendation system to help restaurants
+- **Situation:** At a hackathon, we were building a restaurant recommendation system to help people find restaurants in Illinois based on previous preferences
+- **Task:**

 **Tell me about a time you had to make trade-offs to complete an important project.**